giaccone/SpicePyBotStat/README.md

 </p>

 ### Usage day-by-day
-In the following one can see the daily usage of the bot (Fig. 4 and Fig. 5).
+In the following, one can see the daily usage of the bot (Fig. 4 and Fig. 5).

 <p align="center">
 <img src="./img/fig2_Users_per_day.png" width="450">